Johnsoneer/The-Quote-Book/README.md

 # Recent Updates

-### TASK-12
+### TASK-13
+- Added a "Random Quote" page to sample from existing quotes.
+- Added a new field in the "Quotes" table for a phonetic date we can pull to make the date display prettier.
+- Numerous additions to the CSS, including basic animations.
+- Content added to the Home and About pages.
+- UX on header/nav streamlined.
-- UX Design on the Submit Page.
+- Decided against the photo of Nicole on the page.
-- duplicate-speaker bug fix

 # Next Updates
-- Content on Home and About pages.
-  - Demo Quote on Home Page
-  - Photo of Nicole on About page.
-- Javascript for quotes pulling up
+- Password change functionality
+- Email linkage.

 # On Deck
-- "Random" quote selector
+- Color and Photo assets for design finishing touches.